Internet Protocol Surveillance System (IPSS) Regulation 511

 1.2 IPSS is a safeguard that has served as a crime deterrent for many years.
 Its use provides significant security value for the University.

-2.1 The parameters of this policy apply to the use of the IPSS for surveillance purposes, as well as apply to all personnel, colleges and departments of the University.
+2.1 The parameters of this regulation apply to the use of the IPSS for surveillance purposes, as well as apply to all personnel, colleges and departments of the University.

 4.2 The primary purpose of IPSS at UNCSA is for the safety and security of students, staff, faculty, and visitors.
 University Police may retrieve IPSS recordings for the purpose of investigating possible criminal activity or misconduct.
 Other departments may be granted access on a case-by-case basis and must be approved through the Vice Chancellor of Finance and Administration or assigned designee.